 “Create a sense of wonder.”

 “Don’t write to get published, grab the reader.”

 “Keep the reader turning pages.”

-“Keep the reader curious.”
+“Be unpredictable and keep the reader curious.”

-This isn’t helping.
 Jane scans the area.
 She can’t see more than ten meters into the thicket.
 How she wishes she had a map and a navigation system.